 Annie began her dance training in Launceston, Tasmania and went on to study in Adelaide with the Australian Dance Theatre under the direction of Elizabeth Dalman.
 Annie received a Fulbright scholarship in 1979, enabling her to complete a Master of Arts Degree in Dance at New York University.
 As well as extending her dance practice, Annie developed skills in dance video production and won awards in Experimental Dance Video at the American Dance Film and Video Festival (1981 and 1982).
 She benefited greatly from working with internationally acclaimed choreographers Alwin Nikolais and Murray Louis.

 Since returning to Australia, Annie has worked in many dance related capacities including Course Director with the National Aboriginal and Islander Skills Development Association (NAISDA), freelance teacher and video maker, Liaison Officer with Tasdance under Jenny Kinder, lecturing at the University of Tasmania for the Bachelor of Performing Arts Dance students, Performing Arts Program Officer with Arts Tasmania.
 She served on the Tasmanian Cultural Industries Council, the Australian Dance Council and the Advisory Committee for the Australian Choreographic Centre in Canberra.
-She was President of Ausdance NSW and a National Vice-President of Ausdance.
-Annie is currently the Secretary for the Asia Pacific Performing Arts Network, and a member of the Australian Dance Awards Selection Panel.
+She was President of Ausdance NSW and a National Vice-President of Ausdance and a former member of the Australian Dance Awards Selection Panel.
+Annie is currently the Secretary for the Asia Pacific Performing Arts Network.